 This gentle and pain-free ending for your dog held in your arms and surrounded by favourite things is the ideal environment for a dignified passing.
 You’ll be able to choose if you want soft music playing and dimmed lighting – whatever you believe your dog would be most comfortable with.
 You can prevent any staining on your carpet or furniture by simply having some old towels or blankets readily available – there may be slight urine leakage afterwards.

-You want to make sure that last day spent with your dog is special – so you need home visit vets that are dedicated to giving all the advice and support you need.
-Search for an end-of-life care team such as Cloud 9 Vets who provide gentle at-home euthanasia for chronically ill or ailing elderly pets.
+You want to make sure that last day spent with your dog is special.
+You need home visit vets that are dedicated to giving all the advice and support you need.
+Search for a home visit vets team such as Cloud 9 Vets.
+We will provide gentle at-home euthanasia for chronically ill or ailing elderly pets.

 The vets who come to help you and your pet will be professionally trained and qualified with years of experience.
 They’ll guide you through the process making it as stress-free as possible.
 Everything you need will be provided for you during this difficult time.

-When your vet has checked the vital signs such as heart activity and reflexes to ensure your dog has passed away you’ll get all the help you need with after care arrangements.
-You’ll be able to choose individual dog cremation where ashes are collected and returned to you or spread for you, or communal pet cremation at the Chapel of Rest.
+Your vet will check the vital signs such as heart activity and reflexes to ensure your dog has passed away.
+You’ll get all the help you need with after care arrangements.
+You’ll be able to choose individual dog cremation where ashes are collected and returned to you.
+Or we can spread them for you, or you can use the communal pet cremation at the Chapel of Rest.